rajikaimal/shx/README.md

 ## Worker AI

-- Cloudflare Worker AI has a [generous free tier](https://developers.cloudflare.com/workers-ai/platform/limits/) to support an invdivudal use case
+- Cloudflare Worker AI has a [generous free tier](https://developers.cloudflare.com/workers-ai/platform/limits/) to support an invdivudal use cases
 - Clone the repository
 - `$ cd packages/shx-worker-ai`
 - You need a [Cloudflare account](https://www.cloudflare.com/) to setup a Worker AI